pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-value.md

 Note that an attempted application of one's value for life is _in fact_ an application of one's value for life if and only if it is logical, i.e. non-contradictory with respect to the sum of one's knowledge.
 If it is illogical, i.e. contradictory with respect to the given context and/or a broader context, then it is necessarily detached from the source of value that is life.
 In other words, it is not a value.
 Hence, it is not valid to say, "It is a value, but since the loss is too great, it is not worth pursuing it."
 Logically, there can be no weighing of values against anti-values, there can only be value or lack thereof.
 In truth, either something is a value and worth pursuing in the given context, or it is not a value at all in the given context.

+---

+**Expanding on of the above**:

+When something is a value, it is a value only in a certain context or range of contexts.
+To be a value out of context is to be a value in and of itself, without reference to any standard applied to the situation; this is a negation of the concept of value.
+This is key in understanding how to consider tempting yet harmful options or options that are bad for us in the bigger picture or longer range.

+One fallacy is to consider this situation as one of "balancing values with negatives".
+In this view, if a supposed value is in fact harmful or bad in the longer run, we would consider it as a value yet with the negatives outweighing this value; the pros outweighed by the cons, or the reward outweighed by the cost.
+Now, it must be noted that the root of this fallacy is in equating the concept of value (in the philosophical sense) with the concept of reward or gain.

+In philosophical terms, a value is an element within an integrated system consisting of both other values as well as the context at hand.
+A value that (in your knowledge) causes you harm in the long-run is a contradiction in terms, since if you knew something was bad for you in a deeper sense that mattered to you, it would not be a value in your context.
+If your context is irrationally narrow (e.g. like an addict’s) or irrationally broad (e.g. like a neurotic’s), you would find values that would in a more rational context be complete non-values or even anti-values.
+The key is finding what is the right context (to the best of your knowledge) and evaluating the options contextually.
+Nothing is good or bad by itself, only in context and in relation to your standard of value.

 # Values are contextual
 **_This is a logical extension of what was said in "Integrity of values"_**